- Written by Dr.Mehmet Demircioglu

 Blood donation can feel separate from hair transplantation until the dates overlap.
 You may be a regular donor, take finasteride to protect native hair, and then book FUE without connecting the two.
 The worry often begins only when the donation center asks about finasteride or dutasteride and mentions a waiting period.
 At that point, the question becomes whether the medicine is dangerous or whether surgery should change.

 In consultation, blood donation belongs inside the broader medication before a hair transplant review.
 I need more than a list of tablets taken on the morning of surgery.
-I also need to know what you stopped, what you restarted, and whether a recent donation, failed donation attempt, low hemoglobin screen, or deferral note changed the picture.
+I also need to know what you stopped, what you restarted, and whether a recent donation, failed donation attempt, low hemoglobin screen, high hemoglobin screen, or deferral note changed the picture.

 Donation rules treat finasteride and dutasteride differently